Fixed Rate Term Financing

 This is a lease that fails to qualify as an Operating Lease under GAAP guidelines; therefore, the asset and attendant liability are recorded on the lessee’s balance sheet.
 The asset is depreciated as though it were acquired with cash or financed via a loan.
 This structure is typically secured only by the asset on the lease schedule and can be structured with a variety of payment structures and end of term purchase options.

 This option provides a balloon or put payment at the end of a term note or lease.
 This provides the client with a buy-out option that, in effect, provides a longer amortization period under the financing instrument and therefore lowers payments over the term of the financing.

 Deferred Payment Options

 This option provides a 60, 90 or 120 payment deferral period typically at transaction inception.
-This provides the client with the ability to ramp up the use or productivity of the underlying asset being financed and match that productivity with a deferred payable.
+This provides the ability to ramp up the use or productivity of the underlying asset being financed and match that productivity with a deferred payable.

 Seasonal Payment Structures

-This option provides a payment structure that matches the client’s business seasonality to the lease cash outflow.
-A very beneficial structure for seasonal industries such as construction and retail oriented businesses.
+This option provides a payment structure that matches business seasonality to the lease cash outflow.
+A very beneficial structure for seasonal industries such as agriculture.

 Step Payment Structures

-This structure provides either a step up or down in the payment amount after a specified period of time, typically after the first year.
+This structure provides either a step up or down in the payment amount after a specified period of time.
 Step up payment structures are very useful in situations where an asset’s productive use is ramping up over a period of time.
 This allows the cash inflow associated with the use of the asset to more closely match the cash outflow on the financing.
-A step down is useful when the client or lender requires the associated lease debt be paid down more quickly when compared to a lease with an equal tenor yet level payments.
+A step down is useful when the client requires the associated lease debt be paid down more quickly when compared to a lease with an equal tenor yet level payments.